-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - Non-radiological diagnostic services \$25 copayment for Medicare-covered non- radiological diagnostic services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - Non-radiological diagnostic services 20% coinsurance for Medicare-covered non- radiological diagnostic services.
+20% coinsurance for Medicare-covered non- radiological diagnostic services.
 Examples include, but are not limited to EKG's, pulmonary function tests, home or lab-based sleep studies, and treadmill stress tests.
-You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization \$25 copayment for Medicare-covered non- radiological diagnostic services.
 Examples include, but are not limited to EKG's, pulmonary function tests, home or lab-based sleep studies, and treadmill stress tests.
 You pay these amounts until you reach the out- of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
+Your provider may need to obtain prior authorization

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays. \$25 copayment for Medicare-covered radiological diagnostic services, not including X- rays.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays.
+20% coinsurance for Medicare-covered radiological diagnostic services, not including X- rays.
 You pay these amounts until you reach the out- of-pocket maximum.
 Your provider may need to obtain prior authorization The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
-Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies). \$25 copayment for Medicare-covered radiological diagnostic services, not including X- rays.
+Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).
+20% coinsurance for Medicare-covered radiological diagnostic services, not including X- rays.
 You pay these amounts until you reach the out- of-pocket maximum.
 The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
 Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).